You will need the Log Password that is printed on the BITcache to log your find online.

 Also, while you are there, please take an "artistic" photo to include with your log.
 If you have any problems with the photo, it is not a requirement, but I would definitely appreciate seeing them.
 You do not necessarily need to be in the photo.

-For more information on how water towers work (at least the ones that aren't housing otherworldly harbingers of death), see this article at HowStuffWorks.com.
+For more information on how water towers work (the ones with water, at least), see this article at HowStuffWorks.com.

 This series was inspired by numerous WTF caches I found in the Greater Charlotte, NC area.